ertval/groupie-tracker/.github/prompt.md

 ---

 Read the codebase.
-Check for redundant, dublicate or overly complex code.
+Check for redundant, dublicate or overly complex code that you can reduce and simplify.
 Then check the package and folder/file structure if it can be simplified for better performance.
-You should use only idiomatic go and kiss priciple in your refactoring. think ultrahard and create an md plan
+You should use only idiomatic go best practices and kiss priciple in your refactoring. **think ultrahard and create an md file with the refactoring plan.**